My personal First Edition copy; 1919

 But the bodily benefit was not the largest part of the good done me.
 I was accepted as part of the household; and the family and friends represented in their lives the kind of Americanism-self-respecting, duty-performing, life-enjoying-which is the most valuable possession that any generation can hand on to the next.
 It was as native to our soil as "William Henry's Letters to his Grandmother"-I hope there are still readers of that delightful volume of my youth, even though it was published fifty years ago.

 Mrs. Sewall, the mother, was a dear old lady; and Miss Sewall, the sister, was a most capable manager of the house.
 Bill Sewall at the time had two brothers.
 Sam was a deacon.
 Dave was NOT a deacon.
 It was from Dave that I heard an expression which after remained in my mind.
-He was speaking of a local personage of shifty character who was very adroit in using fair-sounding words which completely nullified the meaning of another fair-sounding word that preceded them.
+He was speaking of a local personage of shifty character who was very adroit in using fair-sounding words that completely nullified the meaning of another fair-sounding word that preceded them.
 "His words weasel the meaning of the words in front of them," said Dave, "just like a weasel when he sucks the meat out of an egg and leaves nothing but the shell;" I always remembered, "weasel words" as applicable to certain forms of oratory, especially political oratory, which I do not admire.

 Once, while driving in a wagon with Dave, up to an exceedingly wet and rocky backwoods road, with the water pouring down the middle, I asked him how in Aroostook County they were able to tell its roads from its rivers.
 "No beaver dams in the roads," instantly responded Dave.